Nikon D5000 Overview

 12.9 Megapixels, 720p HD Video, HDMI Out, 4fps…

 The Nikon D5000 is the new "mini DSLR" from Nikon.
-It is aimed directly at beginners to the world of Digital SLR photography and sits neatly between the D90 and D60.
+It's aimed directly at beginners to the world of Digital SLR photography and sits neatly between the D90 and D60.

-Like its recent siblings, it still has no autofocus motor built into the body which reduces the number of lenses it can use with autofocus, 3D Colour Matrix Metering II and some shooting modes but it does have what I think is a very handy tilt and swivel rear LCD screen.
+Like its recent siblings, it still has no autofocus motor built into the body.
+This reduces the number of lenses it can use with autofocus, 3D Colour Matrix Metering II and some shooting modes.
+However, it does have what I think is a very handy tilt and swivel rear LCD screen.

-Note that irrespective of the lack of autofocus motor, it will still accept most popular lenses but I would check to see if your current arsenal of lenses will work properly before buying.
+Note that irrespective of the lack of autofocus motor, it will still accept most popular lenses.
+I would check to see if your current arsenal of lenses will work properly before buying though.

 Nikon D5000 Key Features

 So on the face of it, and comparing to what were hot releases just a few years ago, the Nikon D5000 stacks up to be almost professional standard in what you can achieve with it.

 You have enough pixels to warrant this as a handy back up or second shooter for weddings.
 The images are certainly good enough for portraits and the pixel count is enough for most, if not all stock agencies.
 Movie capture still falls short of full HD but at 720p, you can be assured of high quality footage.

 The video aspect is probably where you will see the biggest benefit from the new tilt-swivel rear LCD.
 Being able to see the screen from virtually any angle will help and definitely encourage photographers to use more daring and normally unreachable angles.
 Both in their video and stills photography.